CS-DS-125/125book/py4e_rst/13-web.rst

    Enter Twitter Account:

-The last bit of the output is where we see the for loop reading the five most recent “friends” of the *drchuck* Twitter account and printing the most recent status for each friend.
+The last bit of the output is where we see the for loop reading the five most recent "friends" of the *drchuck* Twitter account and printing the most recent status for each friend.
 There is a great deal more data available in the returned JSON.
-If you look in the output of the program, you can also see that the “find the friends” of a particular account has a different rate limitation than the number of timeline queries we are allowed to run per time period.
+If you look in the output of the program, you can also see that the "find the friends" of a particular account has a different rate limitation than the number of timeline queries we are allowed to run per time period.